 Reading content isn't everything.
 The best way is to talk to us.

-Affiliation is an economic model which consists in remunerating not on a volume of sending but on an action carried out (request for contact or online purchase).
-This model mainly allows the advertiser to defer part of its commercial risk: it is the affiliate who takes the risk of routing the email but who therefore also reaps part of the rewards.
-And it is the affiliate who has to watch over the conversion rates.
-For this to work, the affiliate must be convinced that the conversion path and the offer work (i.e. a good mailing kit and landing page).
-He must also be sure that the targeting is correct and that the volumes are sufficient.
-In this sense, it is possible to have poor quality emails "shot" on large bases and that do not convert.
-This does not work in the long term.
+Affiliation is a business model that consists in remunerating the advertiser not on the basis of a volume of mailings, but on the basis of an action carried out (contact request or online purchase).
+This model enables the advertiser to defer part of its commercial risk: it's the affiliate who takes the risk of routing the e-mail, but who also reaps part of the rewards.
+And it's the affiliate who has to keep an eye on conversion rates.
+For this to work, the affiliate needs to be convinced that the conversion path and the offer work (i.e. a quality mailing kit and landing page).
+He must also be sure that the targeting is correct and that volumes are sufficient.
+In this sense, it's perfectly possible to have poor-quality e-mails "shot" on large bases and not convert.
+This doesn't work in the long term.

-On the other hand, quality offers and creatives, shot in a well thought-out way, will generate quality leads, which are therefore well paid, and are in line with what our advertisers want.
+On the other hand, quality offers and creative, "shot" in a reasoned way, will generate quality leads, which are therefore well-paid, and in line with what our advertisers want.
 This is the approach we are pushing in partnership with our email affiliates.

 What is the specificity of the B2B email acquisition market?

-The decision cycle and the type of information required also differ and are generally more complex, which justifies higher fees but also dunning mechanisms.
+The decision-making cycle and the type of information required also differ, and are generally more complex, which justifies agency rates but also the mechanics of recovery.

 What are the 3 main challenges for the next few months in the emailing world?

-In B2B, the French specificity on opt-out is an important issue.
-We are never safe from a change in the framework on these subjects and an alignment with the most fussy European markets would compromise the current ecosystem.
+In B2B, the French opt-out specificity is an important issue.
+We are never safe from a change of framework on these subjects, and alignment with the most fussy European markets would compromise the current ecosystem.

 Another challenge is the integration of marketing processes and channels.
-I believe that 2013 will be the year that will mark the beginning of the democratization of marketing automation platforms (especially given the push of the tenors: Eloqua recently acquired by Oracle and Marketo).
+I believe that 2013 will mark the beginning of the democratization of marketing automation platforms (especially given the push by the tenors: Eloqua, recently acquired by Oracle, and Marketo).

-Emailing is going to have to be integrated into a set of channels.
-For us, as a lead generation player, this is an important step to take for our clients: the basic mailing + landing page kit is outdated.
+Emailing is going to have to be integrated into a whole range of channels.
+For us, as a lead generation player, this is an important step to take our customers beyond the basic mailing + landing page kit.

-Similarly, the quality of the databases, emails, processing and ultimately the leads collected, will become more important than ever: for example, we recommend more and more the telephone requalification of contacts generated by emailing, or even of clickers (if the emailer has the telephone number in the database) in order to deliver only "sales ready" leads to the sales force
+Similarly, the quality of the databases, emails, processing and, ultimately, the leads collected, will become more important than ever: for example, we increasingly recommend telephone requalification of contacts generated by emailing, and even of clickers (if the emailer has the telephone number in the database), so as to deliver only "sales-ready" leads to the sales force.

-And as a bonus, to go back to your earlier question about affiliate marketing, the movement towards CPL and performance-based monetization will continue to gain momentum because in this period of very slow or even declining growth, advertisers want to increase the reach of their message while only paying for what delivers.
+And as a bonus, to come back to your earlier question about affiliation, the move towards CPL and performance-based monetization will continue to gain momentum, because in this period of very sluggish or even declining growth, advertisers want to increase the reach of their message while only paying for what delivers.

-What do you think of the French emailing market?
-Is it mature or is there still room for innovation?
+What do you think of the French email marketing market?
+Has it reached maturity, or is there still room for innovation?

-I recently had fun positioning all B2B acquisition channels on a life cycle: emerging / mature / declining.
-For example, social networks in France are now in the first phase - Viadeo can generate leads, Slideshare and Pinterest can also generate leads, but in low volumes.
-At the other end of the spectrum, as a mass medium, paper mailings are on the decline and are starting to disappear from the arsenal of B2B advertisers.
-Emailing is in its mature phase and still has many years to go before content marketing and social media are at comparable levels for the average advertiser.
-But for us the question of complementing emailing and balancing the channels arises.
+I recently had some fun positioning all B2B acquisition channels on a life cycle: nascent / mature / declining.
+For example, social networks in France are currently in this first phase - Viadeo can generate leads, as can Slideshare or Pinterest, but in low volumes.
+At the other extreme, as a mass medium, paper mailings are on the decline and starting to disappear from the arsenal of B2B advertisers.
+As for emailing, it's in its mature phase and still has many years to go before content marketing and social media are at comparable levels for the average advertiser.
+But for us, the question of complementing emailing and balancing the channels arises.
 It's a classic case of the whole being greater than the sum of its parts!

-And there is also room for innovation: for example, we have advertisers who are not competitors, who have B2B customer bases and who could cross-push partner offers.
-In addition, enriching databases with behavioral data offers interesting perspectives: the follow-up of openers and clickers with dedicated commercial offers according to their browsing history, follow-up via adexchanges (retargting) and nurturing using a content approach.
+And there's still room for innovation: for example, we have advertisers who are not competitors, who have B2B customer bases and who could cross-promote partner offers.
+In addition, the enrichment of databases with behavioral data offers interesting prospects: the relaunching of openers and clickers with dedicated commercial offers based on their browsing history, relaunching via adexchanges (retargting) and nurturing using a content-based approach.

 A last word to conclude?

-A quick note to the email marketers reading this post: if you have any questions about performance-based business models, don't hesitate to contact us!
-We are always interested in expanding our partner network.
-And this is even more true if you have a very specific background on certain functions or sectors.
+A word to the email specialists reading this post: if you have any questions about performance-based business models, please don't hesitate to contact us!
+We're always interested in expanding our network of partners.
+Even more so if you have a very specialized knowledge of certain functions or sectors.